carbon-language/carbon-lang/clang/docs/UsersManual.rst

 Sampling profilers are used to collect runtime information, such as hardware counters, while your application executes.
-They are typically very efficient and do not incur in a large runtime overhead.
-The sample data collected by the profiler can be used during compilation to determine what are the most executed areas of the code.
+They are typically very efficient and do not incur a large runtime overhead.
+The sample data collected by the profiler can be used during compilation to determine what the most executed areas of the code are.

-In particular, sample profilers can provide execution counts for all instructions in the code, information on branches taken and function invocation.
+In particular, sample profilers can provide execution counts for all instructions in the code and information on branches taken and function invocation.
 The compiler can use this information in its optimization cost models.
 For example, knowing that a branch is taken very frequently helps the compiler make better decisions when ordering basic blocks.
-Knowing that a function ``foo`` is called more frequently than another ``bar`` helps the inliner.
+Knowing that a function ``foo`` is called more frequently than another function ``bar`` helps the inliner.

 Using the data from a sample profiler requires some changes in the way a program is built.
 Before the compiler can use profiling information,